 Christmas volunteering in Ghana

-You’ll get to make a genuine difference during the season of giving and have the opportunity to take part in all of the local festivities after your program ends.
-It’s an excellent way to immerse yourself into a new culture and make the most of your Christmas break.
+You’ll get to make an impact over the Christmas season, and have the opportunity to take part in the local festivities during your stay.
+It’s an excellent way to immerse yourself in a new culture and make the most of your Christmas break.